DNS rebinding explained

 Published:

 I found an argument injection vulnerability related to the handling of the BROWSER environment variable in sensible-browser.
-This lead me (and others) to a a few other argument and shell command injection vulnerabilities in BROWSER processing and browser invocation in general.
+This lead me (and others) to a few other arguments and shell command injection vulnerabilities in BROWSER processing and browser invocation in general.